It’s time to start growing your vegetables for Christmas

 1. Sow seed potatoes in large containers in a frost-free, sunny spot such as a porch or conservatory.
 Sow around three for a 30-litre container, as they need plenty of space.
 Place a layer of peat-free compost about 150cm deep in the bottom of your container.

 2. Carefully position your sprouting potatoes on the surface, then cover with more compost and water them well.
-Use around three per growbag or container, or alternatively keep them six inches apart in a vegetable patch.
+Use around three per growbag or container, or alternatively keep them 6in apart in a vegetable patch.

 3. Keep an eye on them as they grow – you’ll need to cover over the shoots with compost a few times.
 This encourages the potatoes to multiply and stops them going green.